bft-smart/fabric-orderingservice/README.md

 docker run -i -t -P -v /var/run/:/var/run/ hyperledger/fabric-peer:x86_64-1.1.1 docker run -i -t -P bftsmart/fabric-tools
 ```
+You have now the whole network booted up, using the SampleOrg organization provided in the `sampleconfig` directory of the Fabric codebase for both clients, peers, and the ordering service.

 Switch to the terminal where you launched fabric-tools.
 You should have access to the container's command line.
 The rest of the commands should be issued from within it.

 3. Generate the transactions to create a new channel named "channel47" and to update its anchor peers as follows: